Open Corporations: Everything You Need to Know

 You also need to avoid trademarked names.

-As long as your name is available and legal, you don't have to file your business's name with your state because filing articles of incorporation automatically registers it.
+As long as your name is available and legal, you don't have to file your business's name with your state because filing articles of incorporation automatically register it.

 You only have to file an “assumed” or “fictitious” name statement with your business's jurisdiction if you sell items under a name that's different from your corporation's name.